alexander-heimbuch/component-sandbox/README.md

 The goal of this project is to create a secure sandbox around UI components to support a seamless integration of custom components/code inside a host application.
 The sandbox internally uses the [iFrameResizer](https://github.com/davidjbradshaw/iframe-resizer) to automatically resize the IFrame whenever a mutation of the sandboxed contents is detected.

+## Browser Compatibility

+The `component-sandbox` has been tested with:

+* **IE:** 10 and 11 (older versions won't work due to the internal use of the [Channel Messaging API](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API))
+* **Edge:** 13 - 18
+* **Chrome:** 26 - 71
+* **Firefox:** 41 - 64
+* **Safari:** 8 - 12
+* **Opera:** 56 and 57

+This given browser matrix doesn't mean that the code isn't compatible with earlier browser versions, it just means that we weren't able to test it in earlier versions so far.

 ## Security

 Every sandboxed IFrame mandatorily gets initialised with the [`sandbox` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox) in place.
-Also the availability of the `allow-scripts` restriction is required and enforced.
+Also the availability of the `allow-scripts` restriction lift is required and enforced.
 Besides that you are free to lift all other sandbox restrictions if required for your use case, including the `allow-same-origin` restriction.

+**Exception:** As usual Internet Explorer 10 and 11 require some special treatment as unfortunately cross-domain communication is [broken in IE](https://caniuse.com/#feat=x-doc-messaging) since the very beginning and got fixed in Edge only.
+For us this means that for these legacy browsers we need to weaken the sandbox by lifting the `allow-same-domain` restriction mandatorily.
+This is the bullet we have to bite in order to get the inter-frame communication to run in these browsers.

 ## Inter-Frame Communication